 2. “Repent” vs. “Relent” (Matthew 21:32)

-Here’s the second example Surrett chooses in his talk: in Matthew 21:32, Surrett doesn’t like the NKJV’s use of relent to translate μεταμέλομαι (metamelomai).
-(Actually, in the talk, he said the word was μετάνοια (metanoia), but I presume he misspoke.
+Here’s the second example Surrett chooses in his message: in Matthew 21:32, Surrett doesn’t like the NKJV’s use of relent to translate μεταμέλομαι (metamelomai).
+(Actually, in the message, he said the word was μετάνοια (metanoia), but I presume he misspoke.
 It’s μεταμέλομαι in both Scrivener’s TR and in the critical text.
 Surrett gets this right in his book.)

 - KJV: For John came unto you in the way of righteousness, and ye believed him not: but the publicans and the harlots believed him: and ye, when ye had seen it, repented not afterward, that ye might believe him.